How ELD adoption will drive the transportation industry forward

 We sat down with an industry expert to discuss how Canada’s ELD mandate will affect commercial transportation

-For an industry focused on the efficient movement of goods, the potential operational disruptions of being mandated to implement electronic logging devices (ELDs) may justifiably elicit concerns.
-Whether you’re an owner worried about an expensive rollout or a driver concerned with adopting a new technology, ELD integration may cause some hesitation.
+When the electronic logging devices (ELD) mandate was first announced many owners worried about an expensive rollout while drivers were concerned with adopting a new technology.
 However, early adoption of ELDs in the U.S. market has shown dramatic increases in driver safety as well as reduced costs in overall fleet management.

 Professional truck drivers are needed more than ever—yet there are fewer and fewer available (the average age of a driver is 48 and rising).
 The coronavirus pandemic has resulted in a surge in demand for the transportation of goods, which is encouraging drivers to consider working longer hours.
 ELDs can help promote safety while freeing up drivers from time-consuming administrative duties.